 Many financial institutions will text or email you when transactions are made through your account.
 Register to this service to know when and where your credit cards have been used, when withdrawals were made, when deposits happened, and more.

 Knowing what happened to your account sooner rather than later is better.

 Make it a habit to destroy your credit cards and bank statements after using them.
 Don’t just throw them in the garbage because the information on those documents can be used to impersonate you.

 If you’re making payments in an online store or in a local store, use a digital wallet.
 A digital wallet is an app containing secure digital versions of your credit cards, debit cards and even loyalty cards.
 Just with a tap of your phone at checkout terminals, you can make payments.
 Transactions are encrypted and much safer because the user will need to authorize every transaction.

 The mobile device is a major risk factor.
 There’s so much private information stored in the device about its user, from pictures, social media accounts to bank accounts.
 If it falls under the wrong hands, it will cause serious damage.
 Take note of the following tips:

 - Use a strong password (not 1234) to access your phone.
 Most phones come with biometrics built-in, so use that feature coupled with strong passwords.
 Some devices come with 2-factor authentication; use it.

 - Use unique passwords for your mobile device and your online accounts.
 If one fails, others will follow (like dominos).

 - Keep all your mobile applications up to date.

 - Use two-factor authentication whenever available.
-When it comes to sensitive accounts (like banking), use an authenticator app to handle two-factor authentication rather than using text messages.
+Regarding sensitive accounts (like banking), use an authenticator app to handle two-factor authentication rather than text messages.